Skip to main content

 If you have music lovers in your group, consider booking Insight Cities’ Vienna: City of Music tour.
 It’s the perfect tour to deeply explore the rich musical heritage of Vienna, where a musical history aficionado will take you to the homes and concert venues that legendary composers Mozart, Vivaldi, and Beethoven lived and performed in.
 Along the way, you’ll hear the highlights of Vienna’s musical masterpieces on speakers or headphones to immerse yourself in the sounds that captured the hearts and minds of musical lovers past and present.

-Art
+Art events

-Winter at the Museums Quarter (MQ) – 2024 dates TBD?
+Winter at the Museums Quarter (MQ) – 2025 dates TBD (was November 14 – December 24 in 2024)

 Vienna’s impressive MQ puts on their annual winter display to rival the sometimes kitschy, traditional advent markets, through November and December.
 The MQ’s take, is a modern interpretation, with open-air art exhibitions, lighting displays and video mapping.
-With free entry, multiple-bars, live concerts and some great street food (both Viennese and international), this makes for a great family visit.
+With free entry, multiple bars, live concerts and some great street food (both Viennese and international), this makes for a great family visit.

 Exhibitions